Countly/countly-sdk-documentation/flutter/next.md

 <p>
   To give consent during initialization, you have to call
   <code class="dart">setConsentEnabled</code>on the config object with an array
   of consent values.
+Or, you can use <code class="dart">giveAllConsents</code>for all consent values.
 </p>
 <pre><code class="dart">CountlyConfig config = CountlyConfig(SERVER_URL, APP_KEY);
-config.setConsentEnabled([CountlyConsent.location, CountlyConsent.sessions, CountlyConsent.attribution, CountlyConsent.push, CountlyConsent.events, CountlyConsent.views, CountlyConsent.crashes, CountlyConsent.users, CountlyConsent.push, CountlyConsent.starRating, CountlyConsent.apm, CountlyConsent.feedback, CountlyConsent.remoteConfig])</code></pre>
+config.setConsentEnabled([CountlyConsent.location, CountlyConsent.sessions, CountlyConsent.attribution, CountlyConsent.push, CountlyConsent.events, CountlyConsent.views, CountlyConsent.crashes, CountlyConsent.users, CountlyConsent.push, CountlyConsent.starRating, CountlyConsent.apm, CountlyConsent.feedback, CountlyConsent.remoteConfig, CountlyConsent.content])<br>config.giveAllConsents()</code></pre>
 <p>
   The Countly SDK does not persistently store the status of given consents except push notifications.
 You are expected to handle receiving consent from end-users